Raj-Official/Internship-2022/README.md

 # Internship-2022
-Hello everybody, here I'm gonna tell you how to deploy my project and use it flawlessly.
+Hello everyone, I have explained full Code Of Conduct for my project here.
 Just follow the instructions below,

 # Description:
-This project is the Web-Enabled Virtual Experiment of Arc Welding where you can perform the arc welding of two metal plates with the help various other equipments.
-By performing this experiment you'll get the complete information about practical which you perform in Mechanical Engineering Laboratory.
+This project is the Virtual Simulator of Web-Enabled Arc Welding Experiment where you can perform the welding of two metal plates by using arc method with the help various other equipments.
+By performing this experiment, you'll get to know about the whole Arc Welding Process which you performs in the Mechanical Engineering Laboratory.

 You can run it by two ways,
 * either by navigating the given link [Arc Welding Experiment.](https://raj-official.github.io/Internship-2022/)